 2. I have room to grow.

 The second answer to “Why would I want to work here?” has to do with professional growth.
-McDonalds has long used the hiring tagline, “America’s best first job,” across the past few years.
+McDonalds has used the hiring tagline, “America’s best first job,” across the past few years.
 But that phrase implies there will be a next job that’s probably not at McDonalds.

 With entry-level jobs, of course, a certain degree of turnover is expected.
 But if you can get people invested in your company, and provide multiple career paths within your organization, sometimes they’ll stay.
 For instance, an entry-level worker might move from a frontline role to an operational management role to an IT role.
 That, in fact, was the path I took in my career at McDonalds.